cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 var engine: Engine = new Engine(canvas, true);

 ```
-Next we have the create scene function.
-Here we define the scene, pass in the engine.
-The we create a camera.
+Below we have the create scene function.
+Here we define the `scene`, pass in the `engine`.
+Then we create a camera.
 The camera is the point of view of the game player.
 We are using the [universal camera]("https://doc.babylonjs.com/babylon101/cameras#universal-camera").

-Next we add a simple sphere mesh to our scene and set the basic properties.
-The vr helper adds the vr button to the bottom right of the screen so that a user can enter the game in vr.
+Next we add a simple sphere `mesh` to our scene and set the basic properties such as size, name and the scene we created.

+The vr helper adds the vr button to the bottom right of the screen so that a user can enter the game in vr for a web browser.
 This does create issues when viewing the game in the browser and testing.
 For testing I recommend commenting out that line of code.
 Then when you want to test with your vr headset, uncomment it to enter the vr game.

-TIP: You can easily test changes as you make them by running `npm run build` then open the path to the index.html file in the browser `C:/Code/babylonjs-webpack-typescript-starter-project/index.html`.
+TIP: You can easily test changes as you make them by running `npm run build` then open the path to the `index.html` file in the browser `../babylonjs-webpack-typescript-starter-project/index.html`.
 This is a static site so you dont actually have to run it with `npm start`.
-Simply run the build and refresh the browser path to the index.html.
+Simply run the build and refresh the browser path to the `index.html`.

 ```javascript
 function createScene(): Scene {